What Is Stellar Lumens and How Does It Work?

 Lumens were invented to help people overcome the problems presented by cross-border transactions.
 These problems are lengthy transaction times and high fees.
 Lumens sought to dispel these problems for retail users by providing a quick and inexpensive method of sending money across the world.

-How Do Stellar Lumens Work and What Technology Is Behind It?
+How Does Stellar Lumens Work and What Technology Is Behind It?

 Lumens are the tokens used by the wider Stellar Network, to send sums of money and convert currency.
 The network itself is a decentralised peer to peer network.